alainvetier/copilot-agent-mode/README.md

 ## 🏗️ Architecture

-The application is built using modern TypeScript with a clean separation of concerns:
+The application is built using a modern Python FastAPI backend and TypeScript React frontend with a clean separation of concerns:

+### Data Model (ERD)
 ```mermaid
 erDiagram
     Headquarters ||--o{ Branch: has